 Read time : 11 mins

-Walnut (Juglans regia), famously known as Akhrot in India, is a nutrient that comes from the Persian region.
+Walnut (Juglans regia), commonly known as Akhrot in India, is a nut originating from the Persian region.
 They belong to the Juglandaceae family, enclosed in a hard shell, and have a wrinkled, lobed-like brain appearance.
 This nut is often termed a superfood due to its rich composition of essential fatty acids, proteins, vitamins, and minerals, which are crucial for overall health.
-Walnuts are highly valued for their taste and nutrition and are used in food, cosmetics, and medicinal usage across the globe.
+Walnuts are highly valued for their taste and nutrition and are used in food, cosmetics, and medicinal purposes across the globe.

 Walnuts are mainly grown in temperate regions.
 The top producers are the USA (especially California), China, and Iran.
 These thrive in regions that experience cool winters and warm summers.
-The tree is persistent and may produce fruits for several decades.
-Walnut trees also offer high-quality wood which can be used in the furniture industry.
+The tree is persistent and may produce fruit for several decades.
+Walnut trees also offer high-quality wood, which can be used in the furniture industry.

 The primary sources of walnuts are the temperate regions where the conditions are favourable for them to thrive.
 China, California, and Iran take the lead in walnut cultivation globally.
 California accounts for nearly two-thirds of the global walnut production, representing the foremost region for walnut cultivation.

 These regions are perfect for raising walnut trees because they demand cold winters and warm summers.
-It can take several years for these trees to reach maturation and begin fruit production after they may continue to grow walnuts for decades.
+It can take several years for these trees to reach maturity and begin fruit production, after which they may continue to grow walnuts for decades.
 After picking in the autumn, the nuts are air-dried and made into food products or traded for consumption.

 Feature | Details |